logo for best-norman-rockwell-art.com

 This boy is dressed for playing indoors.
 He is not wearing old clothes suitable for playing outdoors.

-Two things are notable about the boy's attire.
 First, notice the knee protectors.
 They are holding his knee socks up.
 They also would keep him from wearing out his clothes while scuttling about on the floor.

 The second oddity apparent with his clothing: look at the collar and cuffs on his shirt.
 Somewhat frilly, don't you think?
 I think this speaks to the boy's age.
-Seemingly he is younger than most of Rockwell's models in other pictures.
+Seemingly, he is younger than most of Rockwell's models in other pictures.

 His amusement with the stereoscope and its images are captured in his pursed lips and arched eyebrows.
 The Sphinx was still a source of excitement.